rtivadar/aath0.github.io/_posts/2018-04-18-atp-tennis-analysis-2006-2015-do-lefties-have-an-advantage.md

                          "winner_rank", "loser_rank")]
 ```

-Next I need to create two new variables, `result` and `hand`, which I'll later use to sum up the total number of wins and losts per each type of player.
+Next I need to create two new variables, `result` and `hand`, which I'll later use to sum up the total number of wins and loses per each type of player.
 To create these two new variables, I used the `gather` function from the `tidyr` package.

 `gather` is a function commonly used to gather a data frame over two columns that should really be one.
 That is, in an instance where one variable is spread out over two columns, gather can be used to restructure the data such that these two columns are fully represented in one variable.
 This often times makes the data easier to manipulate.